EciStg/order-placement/probe/README.md

     Calling applications are required to check the HTTP status code as a pass ( *200* ) or fail ( *500* ) indicator.
 A body is optional.
 If a body is provided by the endpoint it must contain an array of one or more probe resources, each of which will contain its own HTTP Status Code.

-    The information returned from this may be cached.
-If you do decide to cache the results please note that this probe is designed to be fetched ( HTTP GET ) several times per hour.
-The length of time results should be cached are at the implementor's discretion.
-The cache time needs to be balanced against the purpose of the probes which is to alert IT systems and staff of problems before customers and customer support staff experience the problem.
-A secondary concern is that if a call comes into customer support staff be able to perform some type of system check that returns meaningful data for IT to act on and resolve the problem quickly.

-    Below is an example of the HTTP/1.1 header and values indicating that the results of the probe should be cached for 5 minutes.
-Implementors may also include the HTTP/1.0 Expires header.

-        Cache-Control: public, max-age=300

     1. JSON